Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/v1/README.md

 ## Scope

 This lab focuses on private WAN connectivity and internal enterprise design.
-Internet edge services such as NAT and public connectivity are not included in this version and will be introduced in a future iteration.
+Internet edge services such as NAT and public connectivity are not included in this version and are introduced in V2 of the lab.

 ---